theQRL/qips/2.Proposals/1. Open/2 - MessageTransaction Encoded Message Standard/README.md

     `2` - SHA256 - Subsequent 32 bytes store the SHA256 hash, with the remaining 45 bytes available for free form text.
     `3` - MD5 - Subsequent 16 bytes store the SHA1 hash, with the remaining 61 bytes available for free form text.

-## Backward compatibility

-The original `Document Notarisation` transaction type contained only a half byte of information to indicate the transaction type the encoded message contained.
-This unfortunately was a design oversight that limited that maximum unique message transaction sub types to 16 globally.
-To ensure this transaction type continues to function within the context of this QIP, and that the message encoding standard can contain a larger number of transaction subtypes, an exception must be made to limit the ability for new transaction sub types to start with the hex string `A`.

 ## Implementation

-No implementation work is required for this QIP as it simply states a standard for encoding messages using the QRL networks `MessageTransaction` transaction type.
+No immediate implementation work is required for this QIP as it simply states a standard for encoding messages using the QRL networks `MessageTransaction` transaction type.

+Eventual work will be required in any client implementations that wish to adhere to the standard encoding format, such as the public [QRL Wallet](https://wallet.theqrl.org/) or [Block Explorer](https://explorer.theqrl.org/)